underscoreio/underscoreio/src/html/courses/essential-java8.md

 ## Learning Outcomes

- - TODO: Learning outcomes for Essential Java 8

-## Course Outline

- - TODO: Course outline for Essential Java 8
+ - Use Java 8 lambda expressions in your codebase
+ - Understand target typing and the tricks Java uses to make lambdas compatible with existing Java code
+ - Use Java 8 streams to efficiently process large datasets using simple declarative transformations
+ - Understand the new Optional type and how to use it to remove `nulls` and `NullPointerExceptions` from your codebase